brentsimmons/wildcat/README.md

 Note: if the Ruby seems weird anywhere, please let me know.
 I’m a Swift and Objective-C developer trying to get good at Ruby, but realizing I have a long way to go. :)

+This code is licensed via The Unlicense.
+If you fork it, all I ask is that you choose a name other than Wildcat, so there’s no confusion.

 ## The gist

 Blog posts and pages are stored as files on disk.
 No databases.